pip install velar-sdk · $10 free credits

 No Dockerfile.
 No Kubernetes.
 No YAML.
-Write a function, call .deploy() — Velar builds the container, provisions the GPU, and keeps it running.
+Decorate your function — Velar builds the container, provisions the GPU, and runs your workload at per-second cost.

 $10 free GPU credits